marcelarie/learning-progress/README.md

 If you are looking here maybe you are searching to much!! \#:()

-The plan is to use this repo to write about all the concepts that I don't understand (for now) and use some technique to learn it better.
+The plan its to use this repo to write about all the concepts that I don't understand (for now) and use some technique to learn it better.

 Recently I am all about the Feynman Learning Technique, so lets see how this